User Community Service Desk Downloads

 This facilitates two key use cases:

 When creating plans to transform monitoring project results, initiate the plan from the monitoring project itself to ensure correct processing.
-For more information, see Create plan to transform data quality monitoring results.
+See Create plan to transform data quality monitoring results.

 high level visualization of end-to-end transformation plan